cruijs/crui/packages/core/README.md

 We also have higher-order elements, ie: elements that build on top of other elements:

+* setup: apply a new setup to a Component
 * useContext: allow the use of [Context](#context-api) to generate a new [Component](#what-is-a-component)
 * withContext: adapt Context to a Component
-* withSetup: apply a new setup to a Component

 ## Mounting
 Generating components will do nothing at all, remember that they are just definition of what needs to be done.
 To materialize a definition, we need to *mount* it.